Scoliosis: what it is and how to deal with it

 See a specialist without fear

 This is not the right place to go into medical detail because there are situations that can (and should) only be investigated thoroughly by a specialist.
 Noticing a thoracic cage asymmetry is certainly not easy, just as it is not possible to prepare to perform corrective exercises without someone showing us the correct way to solve the problem.
 Not to mention that more serious curvatures of the spine may require surgery to correct them.
+Today the globally recognized standard treatment for scoliosis is bracing.

-As we said at the beginning of this article, monitoring scoliosis on a regular basis is no longer a problem, because there are non-invasive methods that can help your physiotherapist in a constant and precise control.
+As we said at the beginning of this article, monitoring scoliosis on a regular basis is no longer a problem, because there are non-invasive methods that can help the specialist in a constant and precise control.
 We are talking about Spine 3D technology, which is safe and accurate without the use of harmful X-rays.
 It has been demonstrated that in many cases self-correction exercises can partially solve the problem and your physiotherapist is able to view the situation of the spine in real time and intervene accordingly with targeted and effective exercises.

 Find a Spine 3d centre for a safe check-up